ucsb-seclab/android_ui_deception/README.md

 ###paper
 The pdf file of the paper.

+###presentation
+The slides and the videos presented at IEEE SP 2015.

 ###attacks
 Source code and videos showing some of the attacks described in the paper.